NixOS/steering-committee/README.md

 This repository contains all the material produced by the Steering Committee that is released publicly at the destination of the NixOS community.

+Refer to the [Steering Committee page](https://nixos.org/community/teams/steering-committee/) for general information, list of members and contact details.

 # Meeting Minutes

 - [2025-11-05](./minutes/2025-11-05.md)